Why study this programme?

-Edinburgh’s Nursing Studies has played a prominent role throughout the developmental period for nursing research in Europe over the past 50 years.
+Nursing Studies, at the University of Edinburgh, has played a prominent role throughout nursing research in Europe.
 Established in 1956, Nursing Studies was Europe’s first university-based centre for nursing education and research.
 Scotland’s government-funded Nursing Research Unit was based in the then Department from 1971 to 1994, strengthening its national and international reputation as a major centre for research in nursing.

 The PhD/MPhil programme is an advanced research degree enabling students to conduct in-depth independent research on a topic of their choice, thereby contributing to the knowledge and evidence base for nursing worldwide.
 Our current and past students have contributed to a range of research areas within nursing and healthcare more broadly.

-Nursing Studies at Edinburgh University attracts a wide range of research degree students from the UK and from overseas.
-There are around 15 to 20 students registered for higher research degrees (i.e. MPhil or PhD) at any one time, some studying full-time and many on a part-time basis.
-Applicants with interests related to current research in Nursing Studies are especially welcomed.
-Our cosmopolitan community of graduate students make a valued contribution to a thriving research environment in Nursing Studies, the School of Health in Social Science, and the wider university.
+We attract a wide range of postgraduate students from the UK and overseas.
+There are around 30 to 40 students registered for higher research degrees (i.e. MPhil or PhD) at any one time, some studying full-time and others on a part-time basis.
+Our cosmopolitan, international community of graduate students make a valued contribution to a thriving research environment in Nursing Studies, the School of Health in Social Science, and the wider university.